Review the climate and relief of:

 The periglacial environment is a cold climate, frequently marginal to the glacial environment, and is characteristically subject to intense cycles of freezing and thawing of superficial sediments.
 Permafrost commonly occurs within this periglacial environment.
 However, processes that involve the freezing, unfreezing, and movement of water are considered to be periglacial; processes associated with the presence of perennially frozen ground are permafrost.
 Permafrost is therefore closely associated with the periglacial environment, and usually permafrost processes take place within a periglacial environment

 - Describe the distribution of permafrost

 challenges of permafrost for human habitation

-- Note how periglacial environments pose challenges for human habitation
+- Make notes on how periglacial environments create challenges for human habitation and resource development.

 Gallery of images.
 Click to advance.